- Depart London on an overnight scheduled flight, arriving in Bogota the following morning.

 - After a productive morning we have lunch at the ranger station, whose gardens attract a range of hummingbirds and so provide excellent photographic opportunities.
 We then stop at a bridge that spans the Otun River and scan for three sought-after water birds: torrent duck, white-capped dipper and torrent tyrannulet, before continuing to the mountain settlement of Manizales.

-- Accommodation: Quo Quality hotel, Manizales, 3-nights on full board basis.
+- Accommodation: Hotel Lindsay, Manizales, 3 nights on full board basis.

 - We lunch at the reserve’s small guesthouse, where hummingbird feeders provide opportunities to photograph long-tailed sylph, tourmaline sunangel, Andean emerald and sparkling violetear, all of which are regular visitors.
 This keeps us busy in the early afternoon, when the forest is quiet.
 We stay on until after nightfall to try for nocturnal species that include various nightjars and owls.